rslaria/website/README.md

 bundle exec jekyll post "My new post"
 ```

-The only required metadata are tags and title, you should **remove layout** as that is inherited / specified automatically.
+The only required metadata is tags and title, you should **remove layout** as that is inherited/specified automatically.
 If you put `tools` in the tags a wrench icon will show with the post.

 ## Adding Events